-Every woman is different, our menopause symptoms are different (I’ve only mentioned a few of mine above).
+Every woman is different, our menopause signs are different (I’ve only mentioned a few of mine above).
 There was also weight gain and bursting into tears at random moments.
 Lots of fun!
 But I’m thinking that if EstroG-100™ (now 40+) has helped me so much in such a short period of time then I absolutely had to tell other women, or husbands of other women.
-It’s only available on the MenoMe website but it’s absolutely worth a try if you’ve been having any symptoms.
+It’s only available on the MenoMe website but it’s absolutely worth a try if you’ve been feeling the effects of menopause.

 An addendum from Toni: